BHFock/git-cl/docs/tutorial.md

 ```

 - Stages all tracked files from the changelist.
-- Untracked files are skipped.
+- Only files already tracked by Git will be staged.
+Untracked files are ignored unless you add them with `git add` first.
 - Changelist is deleted after staging.

 #### Example:

 ```